-A third option is for the IPA to conduct a competitive process to solicit a single aggregator for each utility.
-That aggregator would serve as the single counterparty for all DG procurement contracts, having been the winning aggregator for a single procurement block of all RECs, or through an RFP process for the sale to and purchase by the IPA of all DG RECs at a fixed price established by applying a scalar to renewable resource
+The third option proposed by the Agency was for the IPA to conduct a competitive process to solicit a single aggregator for each utility.
+That aggregator would serve as the single counterparty for all DG procurement contracts, having been the winning aggregator for a single procurement block of all RECs, or through an RFP process for the sale to and purchase by the IPA of all DG RECs at a fixed price established by applying a scalar to renewable resource budget SREC procurement results.
+However, this approach introduced risk and cost through an empowered, mandated intermediary.